Jane Kenyon

-Life
+Early life and education

-Kenyon was born in 1947 in Ann Arbor, Michigan to Ruele and Pauline, she grew up in the Midwest.
+Kenyon was born in 1947 in Ann Arbor, Michigan, to Ruele and Pauline, she grew up in the Midwest.
 She earned a B.A. from the University of Michigan in 1970 and an M.A. in 1972.
 She won a Hopwood Award at Michigan.
-As a university student Kenyon met poet Donald Hall; though he was some nineteen years her senior, she married him in 1972, and they moved to his ancestral home in Wilmot, New Hampshire.
-Kenyon was New Hampshire's poet laureate when she died on April 22, 1995 from leukemia.

 Career

 Four collections of Kenyon's poems were published during her lifetime: From Room to Room (1978), The Boat of Quiet Hours (1986), Let Evening Come (1990) and Constance (1993); apart from the former being published through Alice James Books, all of her writing was released through Graywolf Press.
 She spent some years translating the poems of Anna Akhmatova from Russian into English, and she championed translation as an important art that every poet should try.

 Kenyon's poems are filled with rural images: light streaming through a hayloft, shorn winter fields.

-She wrote frequently about wrestling with depression, which plagued her throughout her adult life.
+Kenyon wrote frequently about wrestling with depression, which plagued her throughout her adult life.
 Kenyon's poem "Having it out with Melancholy" describes this struggle and the brief moments of happiness she felt when taking an MAOI, Nardil.
-However, two visits to India in the early 1990s led to a crisis of faith, as Hall (in introductions to her books and in his own memoirs), Alice Mattison, and her biographer John Timmerman have described.